Website designed and maintained by Microport © 2010-25

 The Minister on the Loch

-so please do let the Committee know, as the year progresses, if you wish to suggest any changes.
+Please do let the Committee know, as the year progresses, if you wish to suggest any changes.

-Further information on these dances can be found on the SCD Database at my.strathspey.org/dd/list/4713/
+Further information on these dances can be found at https://my.strathspey.org/dd/list/60285/

 where there are cribs and links to videos for each dance.